MicrosoftDocs/customer-insights-pr.gl-es/ci-docs/audience-insights/export-linkedin-ads.md

 ## <a name="known-limitations"></a>Limitacións coñecidas

-- Pode exportar ata 100 000 perfís por exportación a LinkedIn Ads.
+- Pode exportar ata 100.000 perfís de clientes por exportación a LinkedIn Ads.
 - A exportación a LinkedIn Ads está limitada a segmentos.
-- A exportación de ata 100 000 perfís a LinkedIn Ads pode tardar ata 10 minutos en finalizar.
+- A exportación de ata 100.000 perfís de clientes a LinkedIn Ads pode levar ata 10 minutos en completarse.

 ## <a name="set-up-the-connection-to-linkedin-ads"></a>Configurar a conexión a LinkedIn Ads